Factbox: Political parties, groups in post-Mubarak Egypt

 * AL-ADL (JUSTICE PARTY)

-The centrist party was set up by youth activists and members of the National Association for Change, which played a key role in mobilising protests before and during the uprising.
-It advocates a civil state and a free-market economy, focusing its programme on sustainable development, building state institutions and encouraging investment in the public sector.
+The centrist party was set up by youth activists and members of the National Association for Change, which played a key role in mobilizing protests before and during the uprising.
+It advocates a civil state and a free-market economy, focusing its program on sustainable development, building state institutions and encouraging investment in the public sector.

-Supporters say it has avoided centralised decision-making and has used small youth cells for grassroots projects.
+Supporters say it has avoided centralized decision-making and has used small youth cells for grassroots projects.

 * WASAT (Center) PARTY